 When to Prune Rosemary

-Rosemary pruning can be done anytime during the spring or summer up until 4 to 6 weeks before the first frost.
+Rosemary pruning can be done anytime during the spring or summer up until four to six weeks before the first frost.

 Pruning rosemary after this time, or in the fall and winter, can cause the rosemary shrub to focus on growing new, tender growth rather than hardening off and protecting the growth that it has.
 If a rosemary bush does not harden itself off, it will be more susceptible to winter damage which can kill it.